- "Omeer’s Mangoes"

 by Lucy Jane Bledsoe

-The winning story will be published in the Jan/Feb 2015 edition of The Saturday Evening Post, and the author will receive a $500 payment.
-Five runners-up will each receive a $100 cash payment and will also have their stories published online.
+The winning story will be published in the January/February 2016 edition of The Saturday Evening Post, and the author will receive a $500 payment.
+Five runners-up will each receive a $100 payment and will also have their stories published online.

-- All stories must be submitted by the author, and previously unpublished (excluding personal websites and blogs)
+- All stories must be previously unpublished (excluding personal website and/or blog publication).

-- All stories must be submitted online in Microsoft Word format with the author’s name, address, telephone number, and email address on the first page.
+- All stories must be submitted by the author and in Microsoft Word format with author’s name, address, telephone number, and email address on the first page.

 - Entries should be character or plot-driven pieces in any genre of fiction.